 The annual “Symphony at the Celebration” concert features the Grammy-winning Nashville Symphony along with guest artists in a concert at Calsonic Arena, on the grounds of the Tennessee Walking Horse National Celebration in Shelbyville, Tennessee.

-The concert is casual-dress and family-friendly.
-Children and students are admitted free of charge, with adult general admission reasonably priced.
-Box seats are also available.
-All ticket proceeds benefit Bedford County Arts Council.
+The concert is affordable, casual-dress and family-friendly.
+Children and students are admitted free of charge, while adult admission is only $5.
+Box seats are also available for $10 per seat in groups of 5, 6 or 8.